JohnColeborn/workbook/README.md

 Having been an avid gamer for many years I have quite a few friends in the gaming industry who have worked in various areas of the game design field.
 While this is somewhat alien to web dev, the foundations of coding are the same across languages and their exposure to both in-house dynamics and IT related experience is a huge source of knowledge and networking opportunities.

 My hope is to reach out and network on a higher level with those in the interest of not only gaining insight, but also potentially employment, learning opportunities, and possibly even friends of friends to get to network with.

 Another thing that I would like to implement is tracking down online opportunities, such as the ones posted in the course discord on occasion.
 From which I would like to grow my knowledge on as many general fields as possible to increase my base understanding, and also to potentially gain networking opportunities.

 I am also doing my best to read documentation around the content I am currently learning, which is complimented by the lessons, and my peers in course.
 My hope is to fully use the opportunities that arise from this to not only grow my personal network, but also to grow my knowledge.

+### I would like to action and implement these thoughts through the following methods:

+- Research and attend local business meetups

+- Identify relevant slack communities to communicate in and make connections within the industry

+- Update LinkedIn profile and create a schedule for posting and connecting with people in the industry

 ---
 ---